fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/security-compliance-overview.md

 ## Compliance

-Teams has support for a wide range of information in Microsoft Purview solutions to help you with compliance areas, including communication compliance for channels, chats, and attachments, retention policies, data loss prevention (DLP), eDiscovery and legal hold for channels, chats and files, audit log search, as well as mobile application management with Microsoft Intune.
-We've provided some information on all these areas in the following sections, and you can use the [Microsoft Purview compliance portal](https://compliance.microsoft.com) to manage these solutions.
+Teams has support for a wide range of information in Microsoft Purview solutions to help you with compliance areas, including:

+- Communication compliance for channels, chats, and attachments
+- Retention policies
+- Data loss prevention (DLP)
+- eDiscovery and legal hold for channels, chats and files
+- Audit log search
+- Mobile application management with Microsoft Intune.

+We've provided information on these areas in this document, and you can use [Microsoft Purview](https://purview.microsoft.com/) to manage these solutions.

 ### Auditing